timewave-computer/auction-arbitrage-bot/README.md

 - [ ] Un-hardcode gas denom for chains, use chain registery
 - [ ] Automatic recovery: convert back to base denom
 - [ ] Use cached zlib for nix
+- [ ] Add flag for writing logs to a log file
+- [ ] Add numerical ID's for attempted arbs